 Mobile wallets

 Mobile wallets have gained popularity in recent years, even more so since the pandemic caused a surge in demand for contactless options.
-Also referred to as digital wallets, this payment method connects the user’s credit and debit cards to an e-wallet which can be used for eCommerce or near-field communication transactions (using the same technology as tap-to-pay).
-Another feature of making a mobile payment is the security—payments made through mobile wallets are two-way encrypted, making this a secure and convenient payment option.
+Also referred to as digital wallets, this payment method connects the user’s credit and debit cards to an e-wallet which can be used for ecommerce or near-field communication transactions (using the same technology as Tap to Pay).
+Another feature of mobile payments is the security—payments made through mobile wallets rely on tokenization and dynamic cryptograms, making them inherently more secure than standard card swipes and protecting the user’s actual card number.

 Cryptocurrency

 As the cryptocurrency market continues to grow, there is a lot of information to keep track of.
 Crypto payments have increased significantly in recent years, with some payment apps like PayPal integrating cryptocurrency trading and payments into their app.
 Additionally, crypto payments are accepted at some major corporations such as Expedia and Microsoft.
-While this may not be ideal for small-to-medium-sized businesses, if the market consolidates and stabilizes, this could be one to keep an eye on.
+While this may not be ideal for small-to-medium-sized businesses today, it is important to note that many payment processors are now offering simplified crypto-to-fiat conversion at the POS, allowing merchants to accept crypto without holding the volatile asset themselves.

 Payment apps